Performance Testing vs. Load Testing vs. Stress Testing

-If you’re a developer, QA engineer or DevOps, you know you need to conduct different types of performance tests, to make sure each code change or feature added (a) doesn’t break the system, and (b) works.
+If you’re a developer or QA engineer or if you work in DevOps, you know you need to conduct different types of performance tests in order to make sure each code change or feature addition (a) doesn’t break the system and (b) works.

 What is Performance Testing?

 Performance testing is the general name for tests that check how the system behaves and performs.
 Performance testing examines responsiveness, stability, scalability, reliability, speed and resource usage of your software and infrastructure.
 Different types of performance tests provide you with different data, as we will further detail.

 Before performance testing, it’s important to determine your system’s business goals, so you can tell if your system behaves satisfactorily or not according to your customers’ needs.

 After running performance tests, you can analyze different KPIs, such as the number of virtual users, hits per second, errors per second, response time, latency, and bytes per second (throughput), as well as the correlations between them.
 Through the reports you can identify bottlenecks, bugs, and errors, then decide what needs to be done.

 Run performance tests when you want to check your website and app performance, which may extend to testing servers, databases, networks, etc. If you follow the waterfall methodology, then test at least each time you release a version.
 If you’re shifting left and going agile, you should test continuously.

 The following figure shows an example of a performance test report on BlazeMeter.
 This is a good test, given the growing number of users does not affect the response time, the error rate remains low, and the hits per second rise with the number of users, but remain stable.

 What is Load Testing?